nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ```

 To turn backup encryption on, change the `backup-encryption-enabled` property to true.
 Additional
 encryption keys can be imported in the `/etc/xroad/gpghome` keyring and key identifiers listed using the `backup-encryption-keyids` parameter.
-It is recommended to set up at least one additional key, otherwise the backups will be unusable in case central server private key is lost.
-It is up to central server administrator to check that keys used are sufficiently strong, there are no automatic checks.
+It is recommended to set up at least one additional key, otherwise the backups will be unusable in case Central Server private key is lost.
+It is up to Central Server administrator to check that keys used are sufficiently strong, there are no automatic checks.

 Warning.
 All keys listed in `backup-encryption-keyids` must be present in the gpg keyring or backup fails.

-Additional keys for backup encryption should be generated and stored outside central server in a secure environment.
+Additional keys for backup encryption should be generated and stored outside Central Server in a secure environment.
 After gpg keypair has been generated, public key can be exported to a file (backupadmin@example.org is the name of the
 key being exported) using this command:

     gpg --output backupadmin.publickey --armor --export backupadmin@example.org

-Resulting file `backupadmin.publickey` should be moved to central server and imported to back up gpg keyring.
+Resulting file `backupadmin.publickey` should be moved to Central Server and imported to back up gpg keyring.
 Administrator should make sure that the key has not been changed during transfer, for example by validating the key fingerprint.

 Private keys corresponding to additional backup encryption public keys must be handled safely and kept in secret.
 Any of
-them can be used to decrypt backups and thus mount attacks on the central servers.
+them can be used to decrypt backups and thus mount attacks on the Central Servers.

 **Configuration example**